A cancer diagnosis is never easy to digest, but how you handle the news may influence your outcome.

 He advocates for a holistic approach to coping with cancer: a physician or team of physicians treat the physical symptoms, a dietitian supports good nutrition, an exercise physiologist helps with exercise and a caseworker or counselor aids with the emotional aspects of the disease.

-Each of the services is part of the broad range of care available to cancer patients through the Tidelands Health Cancer Care Network, an affiliate of MUSC Health and the region’s most comprehensive provider of cancer care.
+Each of the services is part of the broad range of care available to cancer patients through the Tidelands Health Cancer Care Network, a collaboration with MUSC Health and the region’s most comprehensive provider of cancer care.

 Enjoying this story?
 It’s free to republish.
 Learn more.